 One downside to ESAs is the age limit: withdrawals can only be used for beneficiaries under 30.
 If your 31-year-old decides to go back and finish their degree, you’ll incur taxes and a 10% penalty on withdrawals.

-Unlike ESAs, 529 plans operate on the state level and vary considerably by state.
+Unlike ESAs, 529 college savings plans operate on the state level and vary considerably by state.

-Some states allow you to deduct contributions from your state income taxes, in addition to allowing the money to grow tax-free — up to an annual cap, at any rate.
+Some states allow a tax deduction on your state tax return, in addition to allowing the money to grow tax-free — up to an annual cap, at any rate.

-Prepaid tuition plans, in contrast, involve prepaying the state in advance for your child’s education.
+Prepaid tuition plans involve prepaying the state in advance for your child’s education.
 If your child attends an in-state university, you don’t pay another cent for tuition, assuming they graduate in four years.
 If your child changes their mind at the last minute and insists on going to another state’s school, you typically pay any overage in costs.

 Historically, 529 plans could only be used to pay for college expenses.
 But as of January 1, 2018, you can now withdraw up to $10,000 per year to put toward primary or secondary schools as well.
 These plans place more restrictions on withdrawals than do ESAs, however, requiring withdrawals to be used only for tuition and fees, room, board, or books.

-The contribution limits for 529 plans are far higher, at $14,000 per year.
+The contribution limits for 529 plans are far higher, at $15,000 per year in 2021.
 The plans do not phase out at higher income levels and do not place any age restrictions on beneficiaries.

 How Much to Save Based on Your Child’s Age